 Upon completion of the Offering and the expected application of the net proceeds therefrom as described in "Use of Proceeds," the Company expects to have reduced its total indebtedness from \$1.56 billion to \$1.33 billion, all of which debt is secured by Properties (the "Mortgage Debt").
-The \$1.33 billion Mortgage Debt is comprised of 19 loans secured by 21 properties, with a weighted average interest rate of 7.70% on the fixed rate portion.
-Approximately 0.7% of the Mortgage Debt (\$11.6 million) is floating rate.
-There will be a total of \$22.1 million of scheduled loan principal payments due during the year ending December 31, 1998.
-At the completion of the Offering and the expected application of the net proceeds therefrom, the Company's debt to market capitalization ratio will be 35.8% (35.1% if the underwriters' overallotment options are exercised in full).
+The \$1.33 billion Mortgage Debt is comprised of 19 loans secured by 21 properties, with a weighted average interest rate of 7.51% on the fixed rate portion.
+Approximately 0.9% of the Mortgage Debt (\$11.6 million) is floating rate.
+There will be a total of \$20.7 million of scheduled loan principal payments due during the year ending December 31, 1998.
+At the completion of the Offering and the expected application ratio will be 33.1% (32.2% if the underwriters' overallotment options are exercised in full).